 - Failure of treatment - Any procedure where the skin is penetrated carries a risk of infection.
 There is still a chance of infection even if you have been given antibiotics - Damage to the blood vessel - Bruising or bleeding at the puncture site - Embolisation may occur when the clot dissolves as small pieces may break off and move, for example to your lung, causing breathlessness, or into your arm or hand.
-This would require immediate treatment, possibly with an operation - Unsuccessful treatment could result in loss of the affected limb, but this would be very rare - The treated vessel may re-block after the procedure - Death as a result of the procedure is very rare - Radiation: This procedure involves exposure to radiation.
-For most patients, the risk of causing cancer from this exposure is less than 1 in 1000.
-It may be more than this if your procedure is complex or depending on factors such as body type, height and weight.
-The requesting doctor and the doctor that will be performing your examination feel that the benefit of having the test or treatment outweighs the risk from the exposure to radiation.
+This would require immediate treatment, possibly with an operation - Unsuccessful treatment could result in loss of the affected limb, but this would be very rare - The treated vessel may re-block after the procedure - Death as a result of the procedure is very rare - Radiation: Ionising radiation may cause cancer many years or decades after the exposure.
+We are all at risk of developing cancer during our lifetime.
+50% of the population is likely to develop one of the many forms of cancer at some stage during our lifetime.
+It has been estimated that undergoing this procedure may increase the chances of this happening to you to about 0.1%.
+The requesting doctor and the doctor that will be performing your examination feels that the benefit of having the test or treatment outweighs the risk from the exposure to radiation.
 If you have further questions about the risk of exposure to radiation, please talk to your doctor during consent.